-I had a whale-y good time coming up with the pattern for Wanda the Whale and Ned the Narwal.
+I had a whale-y good time coming up with the crochet whale pattern for Wanda the Whale and Ned the Narwal.
 This is my first published amigurumi pattern that I’ve designed that isn’t a cactus so I’m pretty excited about these guys.
-They are easily customized by adding bows, eyelashes etc. and they would make a cute baby shower gift or child’s gift.
+This crochet whale pattern is easily customized by adding bows, eyelashes etc. and they would make a cute baby shower gift or child’s gift.
 (If you are giving as a gift to a child, I would recommend embroidering eyes as safety eyes can be dangerous for young children).

 I feel like I can’t move in my house without finding one of these guys laying around.
 Once my kids saw what I was making, they each wanted one.
 Add in the extras I made to test the pattern and get it just right and there are a lot of whales.
 So I’m happy to say that I finally have it done and I won’t be making any more whales (at least for a week or two because I have a whale of a time making them).